Implementation of Policies - April 2013

-- The Policy Coordinating Committee (the "Committee") appointed by the President, is composed of representatives from the office of the Provost and each of the Vice Presidential areas.
+- The Policy Coordinating Committee (the "Committee") appointed by the President, is composed of representatives from the office of the Provost and Chief Operating Officer and each of the Vice Presidential areas.
 The Committee provides oversight for the process of policy dissemination and works to ensure that the guidelines in this implementation process are made known to and followed by members of the university community.

 - Procedures are statements that provide for orderly implementation of established policies through specific, prescribed actions and are more detailed than a policy statement.

 - Responsible Official is the university official charged with overseeing administration of the policy.

 - Academic Policies are policies which directly affect the pedagogical and research mission of the university.

 - Administrative Policies are non-academic policies governing the operations of the university.

 - Student Judicial Policies are non-academic policies pertaining only to our student population.

 Policy Approval Process: Academic Policies